tagomoris/mysql2-cs-bind/README.md

-# mysql-cs-bind
+# mysql2-cs-bind

-'mysql-cs-bind' is extension of 'mysql2', to add method of client-side variable binding (pseudo prepared statement).
+'mysql2-cs-bind' is extension of 'mysql2', to add method of client-side variable binding (pseudo prepared statement).

 ## Installation